 Alternatively, you may want to include sub-restrictions for programs with many individual funds.
 In that scenario, a donor would land on your form and indicate that they wanted to give to the scholarship program.
 Once they’ve chosen that option, the form will display a drop-down containing all scholarship funds.
 It still complicates the primary donation form, but it’s less complicated than showing ALL restriction options!

-Qgiv tip: it’s easy for you to create sub-restriction options or set up a separate page for a specific program.
-Here’s a step-by-step guide to building restrictions and sub-restrictions.
+Pro tip: Make sure your fundraising platform makes it easy for you to create sub-restriction options or set up a separate page for a specific program.

 DON’T use multi-restriction giving willy-nilly